THGLab/H2Combustion_AL/README.md

 ## Demo
 See script/demo/md_demo.py for using trained model to run md simulation.
-The expected output is included in script/demo/demo_output/
+The expected output is included in script/demo/demo_output/, it takes ~10 seconds on a laptop to run this demo.